 Smaller and less formal than the anniversary dinner, a sitsit is a popular kind of Finnish academic seated party.
 Associations organise sitsits e.g. to celebrate their anniversaries or just for fun.
 Some associations also organise fun themed sitsits and joint sitsits with other associations.
 In Tampere, the sitsit tradition means good food, lots of drink and joyful singing.
 Food is usually served from a buffet.
 In between eating, a sitsit can include speeches, presents from one association to another or performances: anniversary sitsits often include dancing.
 These parties often go on until dawn.

 Sitsit is a party concept typical to Finnish student culture as well as a great way to get to know new people and have fun.
 In the guide below we’ve described ways in which sitsit participants and organisers can take different kinds of party-goers into consideration and make their sitsit safe and comfortable for all students.
-Read the guide on the Guides-page and pick up some useful tips for your or your organisation’s parties!
+TREY’s quide for more qual sitsis contains some useful tips for your or your organisation’s parties!
+You can find the guide in TREY’s material data bank here.

-If you need any help in organising a sitsit or help in preventing harassment or discrimination at your events, you can always contact TREY’s anti-harassment persons.
+If you need any help in organising a sitsit or help in preventing harassment or discrimination at your events, you can always contact TREY’s anti-harassment persons or equality sector.
 Their services are strictly confidential and they’ll help in matters large and small.

 A couple of times a year, the students put on their fanciest clothes and attend anniversary celebrations.
 The dress code is white tie or dark suit and a floor-length formal gown for women.
 Academic decorations are also used in the celebrations.